Adapter Authoring

 operatorReads | No | true | Whether the composed lane exposes operator-facing reads through storage.
 Set this honestly for the packaged lane. |

 productionDurable | No | false | Whether the composed lane is safe as a production persistence and delivery boundary.
-Set true only when both adapters actually provide that guarantee. |
+Set true only when the selected storage and delivery mode actually provide that guarantee. |

 Malformed options or incomplete adapters fail fast with RunlaneError and ErrorCode.ConfigurationInvalid.
 Unsupported option names are rejected instead of ignored so lane packages do not grow accidental shadow configuration.